-- 1) The proposed CDM project activities that involve switching from fossil fuels to renewable energy at the site of the project activity, and - 2) if the baseline is the continued use of fossil fuels at the site.
+- 1) Project activities that involve switching from fossil fuels to renewable energy at the site of the project activity, and - 2) Project where the baseline is the continued use of fossil fuels at the site.

 This baseline methodology shall be used in conjunction with the approved monitoring methodology AM0026 (Monitoring methodology for zero-emissions grid-connected electricity generation from renewable sources in Chile or in countries with merit order based dispatch grid).